shammellee/awesome-django/README.md

 ## Model Extensions

-*Packages that extend the functionality of models or add new classes of models.*
+*Packages that extend the functionality of models or add new classes of models*

 * [django-aggregate-if](https://github.com/henriquebastos/django-aggregate-if/) - Conditional aggregates for Django queries, just like the famous SumIf and CountIf in Excel.
 * [django-localflavor](https://github.com/django/django-localflavor/) - Country-specific Django helpers, formerly of contrib fame.